Westmoreland Symphony season opener features classical saxophonist - NewsBreak

 “The Bruckner was chosen to show off the opulence of the orchestra,” Meyer said.
 “It’s one of those pieces you just have to experience live in the hall to get a full appreciation of what he’s doing with the sonics of the orchestra.”

-The composer gave the symphony the subtitle, “Romantic,” but “not in the sense of Valentine’s Day passion, but romance in terms of medieval scenes – castles, princes and princesses,” Meyer said.
+The composer gave the symphony the subtitle “Romantic” — “not in the sense of Valentine’s Day passion, but romance in terms of medieval scenes — castles, princes and princesses,” Meyer said.
 “The scherzo, the third movement of the symphony, is dedicated to the hunt, so you’ll hear these wonderful horn calls that are reminiscent of a medieval hunt.”

 Written in 1874 and revised several times through 1888, the symphony reflects experiences of the Austrian countryside and is one of Bruckner’s most popular works.